Up until recently, the Roland F-140R was the most affordable console digital piano in Roland’s arsenal.

 One headphone jack is a standard stereo jack (1/4”), and the other one is a stereo mini jack (1/8”), which means you’ll be able to connect your headphones regardless of the plug type they have (standard or mini).

 The F-140R supports Roland’s proprietary Headphones 3D Ambience technology, which adjusts the spaciousness of the sound and provides a more immersive piano playing experience when using headphones.

 The rest of the ports are located on the rear panel of the piano.

 There you’ll find a USB type B port, which can be used for connecting to a computer and using the F-140R as a MIDI-controller.

-For computer-keyboard connection, you will need to separately buy an A to B USB cable cable.
+For a computer to keyboard connection, you will need to separately buy an A to B USB cable.